-Tracing my Mormon pioneer roots because sometimes our story begins with those who came before.
+I am tracing my Mormon pioneer roots because my story began with those who came before.

 Chapter 4 – MISSIONARIES